 The doctor or midwife tells you to “wait it out”, but you’re saying “screw it!” and are seeking alternative solutions, like castor oil.

-But does using castor oil to induce labor really work?
+Does using castor oil to induce labor really work?

 Table Of Contents

 Castor oil is a substance which is produced when the ripe seeds of a castor plant are pressed.

 It has been used by many different cultures for many different reasons.

 Some of the most common (and often unfounded) health woes castor oil has been used to treat include: